 The Oread Neighborhood has other historic elements within the neighborhood.
 These elements include hitching posts, limestone curbs, stairs, and brick streets.
-Map 2-76 identifies the locations of the brick streets and where they are specifically, the clocks where the brick is exposed.
+Map 2-6 identifies the locations of the brick streets and specifically, the blocks where the brick is exposed.